xuwang/kube-aws-terraform/README.md

 It takes about 20 minutes for the cluster to be ready.
 If you want to plan and build step-by-step, see Makefile `cluster` target.

-The default cluster contain total of 5 EC2 instances, S3 buckets, necessary AWS IAM roles/polices, keypairs, and SSL certs.
+The default cluster contains 5 EC2 instances, API server ELB, S3 buckets, necessary AWS IAM roles/polices, keypairs, and SSL certs.
 See [AWS Resources](docs/01-AWS-resources.md) for resource details.
 Run `more -R /tmp/build.log` to review build events.

 At AWS console, you should see you should have the following compute instances: